Turingwitch/Devanagari_Character_Recognition/README.md

 > Training Dataset Size: 78200(46 classes(1700 images in each class))\
 > Testing Dataset Size: 13800(46 classes(300 images in each class))

-## Convolutional Neural Network Model:
+## Convolutional Neural Network Model

 >Convolutional Neural Network is implemented in keras for multiclass classification of Devanagari Handwritten Character Dataset with training accuracy 97.02% (10 epochs).\
 >For processing input Test dataset, opencv python library is used.\